collab-project/videojs-record/docs/recorded-data.md

 }
 ```

-And listen for the `finishConvert` event.
-For example:
+And listen for the `finishConvert` event:

 ```javascript
 // converter ready and stream is available